Robinhood targets IPO valuation up to $35B amid warning that crypto incomes are slipping – TechCrunch

 First, Robinhood’s post-IPO simple share count is expected to be 835,675,280, not including shares reserved for possible underwriter purchase.
 That share count values Robinhood at $31.8 billion at $38 per share and $35.1 billion at $42 per share.
 Those figures rise by $209 million and $231 million, respectively, if we count the 5.5 million shares that its banks may purchase as part of the IPO.

-But what folks will want to chat on Twitter about the company’s fully diluted valuation.
+But what folks will want to chat on Twitter about is the company’s fully diluted valuation.
 At the midpoint of its price range, Robinhood is worth more than $38 billion when shares tied up in vested RSUs and options are counted.
 That figure lands around $40 billion at the top end of Robinhood’s price range.

 Robinhood would therefore be worth $35 billion, calculated using a simple share count, or as much as $40 billion if more equity is counted.
 Both numbers are fucking huge and indicate that Robinhood’s ascent in the last 18 months from breakout unicorn to category-defining upstart is about to be embraced by the public market, provided that it prices at least in range.